Loading...

 Achieving your best possible score is a great first step in the admissions process.
 As part of your preparation to take the GMAT exam, you should familiarize yourself with how the test is structured, and why the different sections matter in terms of making your application stand out.

-The GMAT exam consists of four sections developed with input from leading business schools and corporate recruiters: Analytical Writing Assessment, Integrated Reasoning, Quantitative Reasoning, and Verbal Reasoning.
+The GMAT exam consists of three sections developed with input from leading business schools and corporate recruiters: Quantitative Reasoning, Verbal Reasoning, and Data Insights.

 The Quantitative Reasoning section measures how you use analytical and reasoning skills to draw conclusions.
 In this section, students solve mathematical or quantitative problems and use supporting graphic data to determine solutions.
 Students who display skills in this area will demonstrate their ability to do well in business-related fields that require an ability to comprehend figures and numerical data.